bjarneo/hipster/README.md

 ![hipster](https://github.com/bjarneo/hipster/blob/master/hipster.png?raw=true)

-This theme is made out of boredom.
+This color scheme is made out of boredom.
 Suggestions and changes are appreciated.
 This theme might change a bit in the future.

 ### Font